ppy/osu-wiki/news/2017/2017-09-26-osu-mania-4k-world-cup-results.md

 **The final match of the week ended in a tiebreaker, a first in osu!mania 4K World Cup Finals history!** The match saw a fateful encounter between Brazil and the United States, a rematch from exactly one year ago.
 Would the results play out any differently this year round?
 Brazil was the first to pick, and after a series of close calls (including a disconnect and someone accidentally hitting the Windows key??), it was not long before the match reached 5 - 5.

 The tiebreaker was fierce and unforgiving, and the atmosphere was electrifying.
-Twitch chat exploded to a whole new level as they prayed for [Guilhermeziat's](https://osu.ppy.sh/users/3661387) internet when his connection began to falter.
+Twitch chat exploded to a whole new level as they prayed for ::Guilhermeziat's::{ user-id=3661387 } internet when his connection began to falter.
 Those prayers did not go unanswered, but alas it was not enough, as ultimately it would be the United States who emerged victorious with a score difference of only *8,368*.
 This match could not have gone closer.

 ![](/wiki/shared/news/2017-09-26-osu-mania-4k-world-cup-results/BrazilUnitedStates_game1.jpg)